 The Colosseum is the first thing that you see when you leave the subway (for obvious reasons).
 It doesn’t matter how much photographs of it you have seen, it doesn’t matter how much you have read about it or how much someone that you know have described it for you, when you have the Colosseum in front of you for the first time, it is an indescribable sensation.
 The experience of watching such a big and antique construction, with all the things that it has faced, is totally unique.
 Realizing that you have the real Colosseum just a few meters from you is one of those sensations that you will never forget.

-Of course, that the queue is super long!
-They are actually two queues, one for the tickets and another one for the entrance.
+Of course, the queue is super long!
+They are two queues, one for the tickets and another one for the entrance.
 But don’t suffer and don’t buy expensive skip the line tickets.
-This is something that not everybody knows: the ticket that you can buy for the Colosseum is valid also for the Roman Forum and the Palatine Hill, and it is valid for two days for one entrance to each of the places, so you can actually buy the same ticket in every of the three places.
+This is something that not everybody knows: the ticket that you can buy for the Colosseum is valid also for the Roman Forum and the Palatine Hill, and it is valid for two days for one entrance to each of the places, so you can buy the same ticket in every one of the three places.
 If you buy it at the Roman Forum that is just a few meters away from the Colosseum, you will skip the ticket line of the Colosseum and save at least 1 hour in the line!

 Once inside, you have the option to go directly to the first floor or explore the base first.
 The Colosseum is magnificent by itself, but it also has a collection of antique roman remains inside and artwork.
 From the top you can watch Rome between the inner arcs that shape the Colosseum and the store is also located there, facing the Forum Romanum.
-You can get really cool and cheap souvenirs there, we even found a 3D book in Hungarian for Zsuzsi.
+You can get cool and cheap souvenirs there, we even found a 3D book in Hungarian for Zsuzsi.

 Roman Forum and the Palatine Hill